-Admission to Cambridge research degrees is managed by the University's Graduate Admissions Office.
+Admission to Cambridge research degrees is managed by the University's Postgraduate Admissions Office.
 Full information about the programme and how to apply is available in the University's Graduate Student online prospectus.

 The IfM is part of the Department of Engineering and offers the following research degrees: